sean2442/jquery.formslider/docs/PLUGINS.md

 ##### *OrderByIdController*
 Navigates prev/next by next-id data attributes.
+You should not use `driver.touch=true` when using fexslider, because the touch transition only respects native slide order.

 ### navigation plugins